islamgulshan/QueueSystem/Readme.md

 }

-# generate  Token With Login user Id
+# Generate  Token With Login user Id

 #### URL For access